 - Have other dependents other than your spouse such as your parents.

 - Is an orphan or was the ward of the court before the age of 18 years.

 - A graduate or professional student.

 - Be a veteran of the US Armed Forces.

 - 55-69 deals with details of your parent’s information.

-- 70-72 is about your parent’s tax filing status and will require them to file their tax return before you start the application.
+- 70-72 is about your parent’s tax filing status and will allow them to efile their tax return for free before you start the application.

 - 73-83 covers the parental income and taxes.